Are you driven to take one step further?

 Multiple majors and students outside of CLA

-If you have two or more majors in the College of Liberal Arts, you only need one major project or Proseminar Sequence.
-If you choose to do your major project in another major, you must take one additional, upper-division, honors elective in lieu of 4966W or 4977V and 4978V.
+If you have two or more majors in the College of Liberal Arts, you only need one Capstone or Proseminar Sequence.
+If you choose to do your major project in another major, you must take one additional, upper-division, elective in lieu of 4966W or 4977V and 4978V.
 For students in another college at the University (or outside CLA), the college requires students to complete the major project or Proseminar Sequence.